Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.

 The evaluation version is the same as the full version of the product: no nags, no disabled features.
-However, after the 30-day trial period expires, maintenance will be automatically started until the copy is registered.
+However, after the 30-day trial period expires, restrictions will be automatically suspended until the copy is registered.

 Visit the settings page to register your copy.
 Follow the instructions included in your license email.
-Licenses include a 30-day support contract, at least.
-Upon expiration, licenses keep working, but support entitlement expires.
-For more information, please visit our website.
+Licenses include a 30-day support period, or more if a maintenance contract is purchased.
+Once registered, check your license details on the settings page.

-A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge and Internet Explorer 11 are officially supported.
+A web browser is required to configure Deskman — updated versions of Firefox, Chrome, Microsoft Edge, Safari and Internet Explorer 11 are supported.

 On your system, Deskman is available at http://localhost:2288.
 To open Deskman from other systems on your network, make sure firewalls are properly configured and point your browser to

 The dashboard provides you with a general view of the security in place, active users and system information.
-Visit the control center for network/sync details.
+Visit the control center for networking/syncing details.

 Click to perform one of the following tasks:

-- Log off: close all active user sessions
+- Log off: closes all active user sessions

-- Hibernate: put the system in hibernation mode
+- Hibernate: puts the system in hibernation mode

-- Shut Down: shut down Windows and turn off the system
+- Shut Down: shuts down Windows and turns off the system

-Logged on users will appear in the dashboard.
+Logged on Windows users will appear in the dashboard.
 Refresh the page if they don't.
-To take a picture of the user's desktop, click on .
-Click Download to save the screenshot.
-Click Recent to view the last 4 snapshots.
+To take a picture of the user's desktop, click and wait until the picture appears on screen.
+Then click Download to save the screenshot.
+Click Recent to view the last four snapshots.

 Restrictions are separated into different sections.
 Check the desired restrictions and click Apply to activate them.
 Click Undo to remove restrictions completely.
 If sync is enabled, restrictions will be synchronized with other installations.
 Check the control center for details.

 Restrictions affect all users.
-But Windows administrators can be excluded by enabling the Exclude Windows administrators after log on option in Settings.
+Windows administrators can be excluded, with caveats, by enabling the Exclude Windows administrators option in Settings.
+Also note that some restrictions may require you to log off or reboot.

 |Hide taskbar clock||Hides the system clock in the taskbar.|